Perspective | Lil Nas X showed the difference between tolerating and embracing queer people

-More than 10 years after “Like A Prayer,” Montero Lamar Hill was born just outside of Atlanta.
+Just 10 years after “Like A Prayer,” Montero Lamar Hill was born just outside of Atlanta.
 Last week, just shy of his 22nd birthday, Hill, now known as Lil Nas X, released his music video for “Montero.”
 In it, there are only two characters: Satan and multiple iterations of Lil Nas X himself.
 First a serpent seduces him in an Eden-like garden.
 Then, clad in pink, he is brought into a gladiatorial arena and condemned by facsimiles of him made to look like classical statues.
 Finally, he rides a stripper pole down to hell, clearly enjoying the experience, struts to Satan’s throne, and gives the devil a lap dance before snapping his neck and stealing his crown.
 In four days, “Montero” acquired 42 million views on YouTube.

 Then, in a sign of how unchanged conservative America’s playbook is over more than 30 years of social progress, culture warriors denounced Lil Nas X as a Satan worshiper trying to trick his fan base into loving the Devil.
 “Lil Nas is a whole new level of demonic,” wrote Bridget Mack, a self-described motivational speaker and life-skills coach, to her 407,000 Facebook followers.
 Former NBA player Nick Young told his 524,000 followers that Lil Nas X’s music was now banned in his house.
 And, quoting Matthew 16:26, South Dakota Gov. Kristi L. Noem (R) tweeted, “What good will it be for someone to gain the whole world, yet forfeit their soul?” at Lil Nas X. (For his part, Lil Nas X seemed unbothered, telling critics, “Y’all love saying we going to hell but get upset when i actually go there lmao,” and posting his father’s pride in him.)